 It could be part time employment, participation in clubs and organisations or overcome difficulties of some kind.

 It doesn’t matter which job sector you are in, as a graduate your ability to use the latest digital tools and methods will be measured.
 Even education degrees and teaching jobs rely upon technology and they are comfortable with modern technology.

 Show that you can prepare, present and explain your studies, work history and personal attributes in a digital format.
 Having a 2-dimensional CV may be enough for smaller, more traditional employers.
 However, a digital profile can carry significant weight with larger more up to date companies, especially if you are working in some interactive functionality.

 The subject of whether to include images of yourself on a CV is a source of great debate.
 Much depends on the established “norm” in your chosen job sector.

 Especially for accountancy and business posts, having a digital profile on LinkedIn or your website can provide the option of checking for more detail, including images.

-The best business graduate degrees opportunities start with an education from a college in London with its “finger on the pulse” regarding modern business and economics.
+The business graduate degrees opportunities start with an education from a college in London with its “finger on the pulse” regarding modern business and economics.
 Get a qualification for the real world from Mont Rose College in Ilford, London.